UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn3/exercises/_index.md

    {{% /expand %}}

 1. Run the application to see your new fun facts!
 Once you are satisfied, turn off the server so we can practice with state.
-1. Inside `src`, create a new file called `data.json`.
-We are going to use this file to make a small gallery of images of projects or plans you have for your hobby.
-Inside this file, set up a new list of JSON objects called `projects`.
-Your list should contain 5 JSON objects and each one should have 4 properties that make sense with what your hobby is.
+1. Inside `src`, we've added a file called `data.json`.
+We are going to use this file to make a small gallery of images of projects or plans you have needlpoint.
+Inside this file, you will see a list of JSON objects called `projects`.
+Your list should contain 4 JSON objects and each one should have 4 properties.

    {{% expand "Check Your Solution" %}}
-   Here is an example of what an object looks like for those making their app about needlepoint.
+   Here is a shortened example of what an object looks like for our app about needlepoint.

    ```json
    {